 - Singers may note onset delays and a breathy quality in their mid to upper range.

-- At times the loss is on a single note somewhere in the middle of the range and it is usually quite predictible and repeatable on the note on which it occurs.
+- At times the loss is on a single note somewhere in the middle of the range and it is usually quite predictible and repeatable as to the note on which it occurs.

-Use a seven point scale from 1 to 7, rate your innate degree of talkativeness.
+This is a seven point scale from 1 to 7 to rate your innate degree of talkativeness.

 This is your ongoing tendency to talk, given the opportunity to talk.